 Best place to rent in Sydney for single people

 We recommend living in the Eastern Suburbs, preferably Bondi.
-There are a lot of younger expats living in that area.
+There are a lot of young professionals and expats living in that area.
 You’ll find mostly British and Irish over that way and it’s great for those on a Working Holiday Visa.

 Think of this as the Clapham Common of Sydney.

 By this I mean it’s where everyone lives when they first come to Sydney.
 It’s also full of healthy Instagrammers and expect lots of people who will out do each other with their plastic surgery!
 But, it has a fantastic vibe, and really makes you feel like you are on a constant holiday.
-Expect to be paying more for rent though.
+Expect to be paying more for rent in this Sydney suburb though.

 Best places to rent in Sydney for couples